sighupio/fury-kubernetes-aws/katalog/node-termination-handler/MAINTENANCE.md

 # aws-node-termination-handler maintenance

-To maintain the aws-node-termination-handler package, you should follow this steps.
+To maintain the aws-node-termination-handler package, you should follow these steps.

 Build the new helm template with the following command: